Space-TimeWillTell/Channeling-Keyser-Soze/npc.md

 Facts established:
 - **Drakon the Undefeated is über-badass**

-Frankos the Shady Sailor manages to bring Princess Erikaia and Desmondos to the Free Company.
+Frankos the Sailor manages to bring Princess Erikaia and Desmondos to the Free Company.
 Ensues a discussion on battle tactics, led by Princess Erikaia and the leader of the Free Company.